suthashan-001/javascript-mastery/README.md

 # Learn JavaScript
-Journey to master my skill's in javascript, html, and css!
+Journey to mastering my skill's in javascript, html, and css!